Understanding Board Committee Structure

-The role of an executive committee, as of all committees, is to help the board accomplish its work in the most efficient way.
+An executive committee board structure can be confusing to some nonprofits.
+The role of an executive committee, as all committees, is to help the board accomplish its work in the most efficient way.

-Some boards form an executive committee just because everyone else has one — it seems to exist by default.
-When creating any committee, it is wise to first analyze the entire structure of the board and determine whether that particular committee would add value.
+Boards should not form an executive committee simply because everyone else has one or by default.
+Boards should first analyze the entire structure of the board and determine whether that particular committee would add value.

 This outline helps boards determine whether an executive committee is a necessary tool for their organization.

-As the name implies, an executive committee has special responsibilities and authorities above all committees.
-Usually it can act on behalf of the full board.
-Its main purpose is to facilitate decision making between board meetings or in urgent and crisis circumstances.
+As the name implies, an executive committee has special responsibilities and authorities above all other committees.
+While it is still accountable to the full board, it can act on behalf of the full board in certain circumstances.
+The executive committee’s main purpose is to facilitate decision making between board meetings or in times of urgency and crisis circumstances.

-It often also acts as the communication link to the chief executive and, in some cases, performs the chief executive’s performance evaluation.
+It often also acts as the communication link to the chief executive and, in some cases, conducts the chief executive’s performance evaluation.

-- make major structural decisions (add or eliminate programs, approve mergers or dissolve the corporation)
+- Make major structural decisions (i.e. add or eliminate programs, approve mergers or dissolve the corporation)

 It is a common practice to include the officers of the board as members of the executive committee.
-Usually the board chair also chairs the committee meetings.
+Usually, the board chair also chairs the executive committee meetings.
 Sizable boards often elect to add other representatives to this committee to ensure necessary diversity in decision making and to avoid concentrating too much power in the hands of a few.
 The size of the committee should stay relatively small in order to keep it a flexible and efficient tool for the board.
-The chief executive usually serves as an ex-officio member of this committee.
+The chief executive tends to serve as an ex-officio member of this committee.

 Here are some situations that might warrant using an executive committee:

-- The board is large.
-A smaller group authorized to act on its behalf in certain circumstances can speed up decision making.
+- A large board—A smaller group authorized to act on its behalf in certain circumstances can speed up decision making

-- Board members are scattered all over the country.
-It is easier for a core group to get together during an emergency.
+- Board members geographically spread out—If your members are scattered all over the country, it may be easier for a core group to get together during an emergency

-- The board needs a place to test controversial ideas.
-An executive committee can be used to study important issues and to present the findings to the full board.
+- A place to test controversial ideas—An executive committee can be used to study important issues and to present the findings to the full board

-- The board is small.
-Decision making is already efficient when the full board meets.
+- A small board—Decision making is already efficient when the full board meets

-- The board is active and motivated.
-It is easy to get everybody in the meeting room and produce results.
-All board members are optimally involved.
+- The board is active and motivated—It is easy to get everybody in the meeting room and produce results as all board members are optimally involved

-- The board has no standing committees.
-All committee activities are carried out by temporary task forces.
+- No standing board committees—All committee activities are carried out by temporary task forces

 An organization is well served by an executive committee when the committee facilitates the board’s time management.
 However, to keep every board member active and responsible for their own participation, pay attention to the following concerns: